covertbert/shared-aws-infra/README.md

-# Welcome to your CDK TypeScript project!

-This is a blank project for TypeScript development with CDK.
+# Shared AWS Infrastructure

+This repo is for shared AWS infrastructure provisioned using the AWS SDK

+## Info

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The `cdk.json` file tells the CDK Toolkit how to execute the app.

 ## Useful commands

+- `cdk deploy` deploy this stack to your default AWS account/region
+- `cdk diff` compare deployed stack with current state
+- `cdk synth` emits the synthesized CloudFormation template
 - `npm run build` compile typescript to js
 - `npm run watch` watch for changes and compile
 - `npm run test` perform the jest unit tests
-- `cdk deploy` deploy this stack to your default AWS account/region
-- `cdk diff` compare deployed stack with current state
-- `cdk synth` emits the synthesized CloudFormation template
+- `npm run deploy` compiles typescript and runs `cdk deploy`